GoogleCloudPlatform/php-docs-samples/video/README.md

 5. Run `php video.php`.
 The following commands are available:

     ```
     faces                Detect faces changes in video using the Video Intelligence API
     help                 Displays help for a command
     labels               Detect labels in video using the Video Intelligence API
     labels-in-file       Detect labels in a file using the Video Intelligence API
     list                 Lists commands
     safe-search          Detect safe search in video using the Video Intelligence API
     shots                Detect shots in video using the Video Intelligence API
     transcription        Transcribe speech from a video
+    text-detection       Detects OCR text in video using the Video Intelligence API
+    text-detection-file  Detects OCR text in a file using the Video Intelligence API
     ```

     Example: